seletskiy/dotfiles/README.md

 All missing directories would be created.
 All missing files would by symlinked (files under rootds will be copied).

-If filename ends on `.template`, than same file without `.template` would be created and all `{{PLACEHOLDER}}` strings in that file would be replaced with user prompted values.
+If filename ends on `.template`, then same file without `.template` would be created and all `{{PLACEHOLDER}}` strings in that file would be replaced with user prompted values.